 Preheat oven to 350°F. Line two baking sheets with parchment paper.

-In a small bowl, combine flour, baking soda and salt.
+In a small bowl, combine flour, baking powder, baking soda and salt.
 Set aside.

 In a large bowl, using a hand mixer or stand mixer, beat butter and both sugars for 2 minutes, scraping the bowl as needed.
 Add egg and extracts and beat until combined.